Orepap/Clust3D/README.md

 .
 .
 The user can change/experiment with different parameters on the source code found in the "Clust3D" folder.

+# UPDATES

+**v1.1** — Added `nan_mask` parameter enabling masked Frobenius distance computation.
+When `nan_mask=True`, distance computations between sample matrices and neuron matrices are restricted to non-NaN overlapping entries, allowing omic layers with structured missingness to contribute to cluster geometry without being confounded by missingness-driven artifacts.
+This update is available in the Python package only and is not included in the standalone version.

 # STANDALONE VERSION